pussinboots/vagrant-git/README.md

 Tested on
 * Windows 7

-##Todo
+##Features
-* link the fetched github project to the vagrant box by perform git clone in the vagrant project folder that is automaticly shared by vagrant (done)
+* link the fetched github project to the vagrant box by perform git clone in the vagrant project folder that is automaticly shared by vagrant
 * the project could specify more than one vagrant repo so that the user can decide which one he wants two scenarios
     * complete vm image so no provisioner to run.
 Pros: faster to start Cons: bigger vm image to download
     * small vm image all dependencies or most are installed with a provisioner Pros: slower to start Cons: smaller vm image to download
-  (done)
+* support project based provisioning as esay as possible [example](https://github.com/pussinboots/sbt-rpm/blob/master/.vagrant.yml) but has to be implemented in the vagrant shell provision script [example](https://github.com/pussinboots/vagrant-devel/blob/master/provision/provision.sh) project base provisioning [commit](https://github.com/pussinboots/vagrant-devel/commit/04908d716904a1d31c8c4abc03c1ff8ec7ad103e)

+##Todo
+* add command line option to specify repo to use when project defines more than one to deactivate user input prompt
+* easy creation of .vagrant.yml files for an easy setupz of vagrant-git managed projects

 ##Install